 Most insurance companies recommend that drivers purchase coverage above and beyond the minimum state requirements for more protection.
-Getting more coverage means paying a higher premium, but it offers a greater level of coverage and reduces risk.
+Getting more coverage means paying a higher premium, but it offers a greater level of coverage and reduces financial risk.

 Is North Carolina a no-fault state?

 Penalties for driving without insurance in North Carolina

 Driving without car insurance in North Carolina is illegal and comes with penalties.
 If a driver’s insurance policy is canceled or their coverage lapses, the North Carolina DMV will send a notification to the vehicle owner.
 The driver has 10 days within receiving the notification to respond with proof of insurance.

-If the driver does not respond to the notification within 10 days, the DMV can revoke the vehicle’s license plates and the driver will pay a $50 restoration fee.
-For a second offense, a driver will pay a $100 fine and $50 restoration fee, and all subsequent insurance lapses come with a $150 fine.
+If the driver does not respond to the notification within 10 days, the DMV can revoke the vehicle’s license plates and the driver will pay a $50 fine and $50 restoration fee.
+For a second offense, a driver will pay a $100 fine and $50 restoration fee, and all subsequent insurance lapses come with a $150 fine and $50 restoration fee.

 Auto insurance coverage options in North Carolina